apache/apisix/docs/en/latest/admin-api.md

 1. When it is `vars_combinations`, the `key` is required.
 The `key` can be any [Nginx builtin variables](http://nginx.org/en/docs/varindex.html) combinations, such as `$request_uri$remote_addr`.
 1. If there is no value for either `hash_on` or `key`, `remote_addr` will be used as key.

+Features below require APISIX to run on [APISIX-OpenResty](./how-to-build.md#step-6-build-openresty-for-apache-apisix):

+The `scheme` can be set to `tls`, which actually means "TLS over TCP".

 `tls.client_cert/key` can be used to communicate with upstream via mTLS.
 Their formats are the same as SSL's `cert` and `key` fields.
-This feature requires APISIX to run on [APISIX-OpenResty](./how-to-build.md#step-6-build-openresty-for-apache-apisix).

 `keepalive_pool` allows the upstream to have its separate connection pool.
 Its children fields, like `requests`, can be used to configure the upstream keepalive options.
-This feature requires APISIX to run on [APISIX-OpenResty](./how-to-build.md#step-6-build-openresty-for-apache-apisix).

 **Config Example:**